 Medical attention given in the “golden hour” is crucial to increasing the survival rate of most victims critically injured in a car accident.
 Motorists involved in a severe car accident are reminded to call 911, remain calm and wait for help to arrive before trying to move away from the vehicle.

 If you or someone you know has been seriously injured in a car accident in Bangor, Falmouth or Portland, contact the car accident attorneys at Peter Thompson & Associates for legal representation.
-For a free no-obligation appointment, call 1-800-804-2004 today.
+For a no-obligation appointment, call 1-800-804-2004 today.

 More Blog Entries:

 Construction Work and Memorial Day Travel – Recipe for Car Accidents in Maine, Maine Injury Lawyer Blog, May 25, 2011

 Spring Floods can Increase Risk of Maine Car Accidents, Maine Injury Lawyer Blog, April 25, 2011